Corporate Services

 Statutory Records & Company Register Documents

 Our corporate department offers various services beyond company formation.
 This includes recording structural changes in the company’s directors, share capital, address, name, and trading activities, as required by the Companies Act.
-We assist as company secretaries, maintaining statutory records and ensuring seamless execution of changes according to the company’s bylaws and legal requirements.
 Additionally, we manage updates to bank account signatories and communicate with banks and authorities as needed.
 For shareholder-related changes, like share transfers or valuations, we handle documentation and guide clients throughout the process.

 Bank Accounts